They say…

 Also exercising his imagination is John Bates at brewery near Norwich, named after a bear in a Johnny Horton song.
 His range of corked and wired 375ml bottles includes Red Wing (5.1 per cent), an attempt at a Flemish red ale with a whiff of roses on the woody aroma.
 It’s lightly sour – I suspect the addition of brettanomyces yeast – with fruity malt, chocolate, and an authentic irony tang.
 While not a clone of any Belgian original it’s impressively true to style and very drinkable in its own right.

-in Lowestoft are unafraid to put strong stuff on the and they’re now putting some of it in handsome swing top 750ml bottles, including Green Jack Ripper (8.5 per cent), their award winning -cum-abbey tripel.
+in Lowestoft are unafraid to put strong stuff on the bar and they’re now putting some of it in handsome swing top 750ml bottles, including Green Jack Ripper (8.5 per cent), their award winning -cum-abbey tripel.
 This blond beer has a citric, peaches and cream aroma with mineral notes and a grainy, herby palate (coriander, perhaps?) with a distinct note of apricot jam.
-Rooty hops finally emerge on a spicy dry finish to give a bitter kick that’s pronounced but not excessive.
+Rooty hops finally emerge on a spicy dry finish to give a kick that’s pronounced but not excessive.

-I admire Edinburgh micro ’s for reflecting Scotland’s distinct tradition in their beers, unlike some of their peers.
-Among their new bottle conditioned range is the very Scottish Stewart’s St Giles, named after the landmark Presbyterian High Kirk on the capital’s Royal Mile.
+I admire Edinburgh micro Stewart’s for reflecting Scotland’s distinct tradition in their beers, unlike some of their peers.
+Among their new bottle conditioned range is the very Scottish Stewart’s St Giles, named after the landmark Presbyterian High Kirk on the ’s Royal Mile.
 It’s a cherry red beer with a ripe cinder toffee and malt aroma and a classic malty-fruity palate.
 Burnt cake and a gentle hint of hops dry the soothing caramel-tinged finish, ideal for relaxing with after a bracing winter stroll in Holyrood Park.

 Leave a Reply